syntax-tree/mdast-util-frontmatter/readme.md

 ## What is this?

-This package contains extensions that add support for the frontmatter syntax enabled by GitHub and many other places to [`mdast-util-from-markdown`][mdast-util-from-markdown] and [`mdast-util-to-markdown`][mdast-util-to-markdown].
+This package contains two extensions that add support for frontmatter syntax as often used in markdown to [mdast][].
+These extensions plug into [`mdast-util-from-markdown`][mdast-util-from-markdown] (to support parsing frontmatter in markdown into a syntax tree) and [`mdast-util-to-markdown`][mdast-util-to-markdown] (to support serializing frontmatter in syntax trees to markdown).

-Frontmatter is a metadata format in front of content.
+Frontmatter is a metadata format in front of the content.
 It’s typically written in YAML and is often used with markdown.
 Frontmatter does not work everywhere so it makes markdown less portable.

+These extensions follow how GitHub handles frontmatter.
+GitHub only supports YAML frontmatter, but these extensions also support different flavors (such as TOML).

 ## When to use this

-These tools are all rather low-level.
-In most cases, you’d want to use [`remark-frontmatter`][remark-frontmatter] with remark instead.
+You can use these extensions when you are working with `mdast-util-from-markdown` and `mdast-util-to-markdown` already.

-When working with `mdast-util-from-markdown`, you must combine this package with [`micromark-extension-frontmatter`][extension].
+When working with `mdast-util-from-markdown`, you must combine this package with [`micromark-extension-frontmatter`][micromark-extension-frontmatter].

+When you don’t need a syntax tree, you can use [`micromark`][micromark] directly with [`micromark-extension-frontmatter`][micromark-extension-frontmatter].

+All these packages are used [`remark-frontmatter`][remark-frontmatter], which focusses on making it easier to transform content by abstracting these internals away.

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 12.20+, 14.14+, or 16.0+), install with [npm][]:
+In Node.js (version 14.14+ and 16.0+), install with [npm][]:

 ```sh
 npm install mdast-util-frontmatter